oopsmonk/documentation/chronicle/1.1/tutorials/run-a-permanode.md

 For production applications, it's best to do the following:
 - Install Scylla on a native operating system
 - Set up many Scylla nodes so that you can recover data if any of them go down
+- Set up security for your Scylla nodes

-For more information about Scylla, see the [Scylla documentation](https://www.scylladb.com).
+For more information, see [Best practices](../references/best-practice.md).
 :::

 ## Step 2.
 (Optional) Download historical transactions